devme4f/ctf-writeup/knightctf/web/secure-calculator-2/README.md

 	--------
 	00000011

-When we XOR two string, characters will sequence XOR each other(abcd^abcd), but when one longer than other: ab ^ abababa
+When we XOR two string, characters will sequence XOR each other(abcd^abcd), but when one longer than the other: ab ^ abababa

 `tool`: generate_xor.py
 ```python